22 Jan Students Loans How, When and How Much Will I Pay

 If you have taken out a student loan after August 1998 read on:

 The earliest your repayments will start is the 6 April after you leave your course.

 Your income needs to be £15,795 a year (£1,316 a month or £303 a week) before repayments start.
 You will not have to make repayments until your income reaches these levels.

 Usually, the amount you will pay back is calculated as 9% of your income over the starting limit.
 If you’re working and you get more than £2,000 interest a year from your savings it may affect how much you have to repay.

 If you have a job

-As each pay day is looked at separately, your repayments may vary according to how much you have been paid in that week or month.
-If your income falls below the starting limit for that week/month, your employer should not make a deduction.
+As every payday is looked at individually, the repayments can differ based on how much you were paid in the week or month.
+If your salary for that week/month falls below the starting cap, your employer will not make a deduction.

-You can get more information by contacting the SLC.
+Further details can be collected by contacting the SLC.

 If you work for yourself and/or have to complete a tax return